Tuesday, May 20, 2014

 the message that their internal cues aren't important and external cues

-• Furthermore, attempting to increase veg intake through bribery with
+are important," - Furthermore, attempting to increase veg intake through bribery with

 pudding will also unhelpfully associate greens with chores and booby